 The Wilcoxon signed-rank test results provide two key pieces of information: the ’Statistic’ and the ’P-Value’.

 The ’Statistic’ value in the context of the Wilcoxon test represents the sum of positive ranks in the differences between paired samples of XAI methods.
 It reflects the magnitude and direction of differences but doesn’t directly translate to the size of the effect or its practical significance.
-A lower statistic suggests more consistent differences in favor of one sample over the other within each pair of XAI methofs.
+A lower statistic suggests more consistent differences in favor of one sample over the other within each pair of XAI methods.

 The ’P-Value’ assesses the probability that the observed differences could have occurred under the null hypothesis (which states that there is no difference between the pairs).
-A low p-value (determined as below 0.05 for these XAI experiments) would indicate that the differences observed btween XAI explainers are statistically significant, suggesting that one XAI method consistently differs from the other in its performance (based on the metrics used in this research paper).
+A low p-value (determined as below 0.05 for these XAI experiments) would indicate that the differences observed between XAI explainers are statistically significant, suggesting that one XAI method consistently differs from the other in its performance (based on the metrics used in this research paper).
 However, in the experiment results, most p-values are relatively high, indicating that the evidence against the null hypothesis is not strong for most pairs of XAI methods, and hence, significant differences are not established.

 Together, these results give us a statistical basis to understand and compare the performance between the different XAI methods.
 However, the lack of low p-values in our results suggests that, statistically, there are no significant differences in the performance between most pairs of XAI methods based on the given data.